Faith Based Integration:

 You might benefit from this approach if:

-You’re working through spiritual questions, doubts, or past religious experiences
+You’re working through spiritual questions, doubts, or past religious experiences and want a safe space to process them

 You’re seeking healing that considers both your emotional and spiritual well-being